On the Automatic Generation of Other People’s Code

 Draft of 2018.02.18

-May include: genetic programming&c.
+May include: genetic programming ↘ &c.

 In the last episode I spent some time understanding how Lee Spector’s Clojush package works.
 My goal, then and today, is to use it to evolve FizzBuzz programs in the Push language.

 For the most part, I spent last time describing how I gradually came to understand what a Clojush user is supposed to do to set up a new problem, mainly by looking over the included code in the repository.
-I ran the demo simple_regression.clj, and then spent a while trying to understand the apparently-necessary error-function blob that is present in that demo file.
-I needed to understand it enough to either change it, or write a new one that would work with my FizzBuzz problem.
+I ran the demo simple_regression.clj

 All I was able to do in one day, it turned out, was run the demo from the off-the-shelf freshly-downloaded repository, and then look at the code for a number of problem definitions, in hopes of extrapolating.
 It was—for me, and maybe for some of you—a very interesting day.
 Along the way, I found myself doing some of these things:

-• trying to figure out the general shape (and a few details) of the huge pile of text Clojush dumps to STDOUT when you run it;
+- trying to figure out the general shape (and a few details) of the huge pile of text Clojush dumps to

-• making a mistake while I was working through the evolved Push program (and its simplified version, too); this led me to believe there was a bug in the auto-simplification process Clojush uses;
+Push program by hand, trying to make sense of it; - making a mistake while I was working through the evolved Push program (and its simplified version, too); this led me to believe there was a bug in the

-• later, realizing that the mistake I had made was in misunderstanding how the demo problem was explicitly set up in the configuration file (the input value was being pushed to two different stacks, where I assumed it was pushed to only the obvious one); as a result what was really happening was something more like: the unsimplified evolved program was robust to a missing “second” argument and so it did what I literally asked it to do and also what I had assumed I had asked it to do, but the “simplified” program was sensitive to a missing second argument, and only worked in the way I had literally told it to work…. (we’ll come back to this one);
+process Clojush uses; - later, realizing that the mistake I had made was in misunderstanding how the demo problem was explicitly set up in the configuration file (the input value was being pushed to two different stacks, where I assumed it was pushed to only the obvious one); as a result what was really happening was something more like: the unsimplified evolved program was robust to a missing “second” argument and so it did what I literally asked it to do and also what I had assumed I had asked it to do, but the “simplified” program was sensitive to a missing second argument, and only worked in the way I had literally told it to work…. (we’ll come back to this one);

-• feeling more confident about the evolved code, I looked at the configuration file, and couldn’t really understand how it was structured;
+- feeling more confident about the evolved code, I looked at the configuration file, and couldn’t really understand how it was structured;

-• spending a while (most of an hour, wall-clock time) “mentally refactoring” the Clojure (not Push!) code used to specify the problem I’d been running, so I could better form my conception of what the various parts do;
+- spending a while (most of an hour, wall-clock time) “mentally refactoring” the Clojure (not Push!) code used to specify the problem I’d been running, so I could better form my conception of what the various parts do;

-• being reminded that, of the hundreds of configuration variables shown in the info-dump by Clojush at the start of a run, the problem-specific file only set a few;
+- being reminded that, of the hundreds of configuration variables shown in the info-dump by Clojush at the start of a run, the problem-specific file only set a few;

-• thinking that maybe the config file simple_regression.clj didn’t even “set” all of those variables it mentions; one was explicitly set to an empty vector [], which implies that either it was being intentionally un-set, or that somebody had previously set it to a value (now vanished) and then deleted the value and left the framework in place as a sort of “trace fossil” of its editing history.
+, which implies that either it was being intentionally un-set, or that somebody had previously set it to a value (now vanished) and then deleted the value and left the framework in place as a sort of “trace fossil” of its editing history.

 A lot happened, though on the face of it not much seemed to be in service of what I’d planned at the beginning.
 Then again, it was a pretty normal day—in my experience—in cases where I’m using other people’s software.